-If you’ve ever worked in the cold then you definitely know the pain.
+If you’ve ever worked in the cold then you definitely know the pain, we highly recommend that you check out the ORORO Jacket.
 Pacing on the jobsite and keeping constantly busy are the only ways to really maintain even close to the right temperature when it’s hitting rock bottom temperatures and you have to get the job done.

 Fortunately, the future is now and finding the best heated jacket on the market is easier than ever, as long as you know where to look.